Dask Operator#

 Example using KubeCluster#

-In additon to creating clusters via kubectl you can also do so from Python with dask_kubernetes.operator.KubeCluster.
+In addition to creating clusters via kubectl you can also do so from Python with dask_kubernetes.operator.KubeCluster.
 This class implements the Dask Cluster Manager interface and under the hood creates and manages the DaskCluster resource for you.

 from dask_kubernetes.operator import KubeCluster